ROCm/rocm-install-on-linux/docs/reference/system-requirements.rst

 ❌: **Unsupported** - This configuration is not enabled in our software distributions.

 :sup:`1` MI300X is only officially supported on Ubuntu 22.04.4.
 Other OS support will be added at a later date.
+:sup:`2` MI300A is only officially supported on Ubuntu 22.04.4, RHEL 9.3, RHEL 8.9 and SLES 15 SP5.
+Other OS support will be added at a later date.

 .. _supported_distributions: